Erik of Pomerania: Reign

-During the early period of his reign, King Eric made Copenhagen a royal possession in 1417, thereby assuring its status as the capital of Denmark.
+During the early period of his reign, King Erik made Copenhagen a royal possession in 1417, thereby assuring its status as the capital of Denmark.
 He also usurped the rights of Copenhagen Castle from the Bishop of Roskilde, and from then on, the castle was occupied by him.

-From contemporary sources, King Eric appears as intelligent, visionary, energetic, and a firm character.
+From contemporary sources, Erik appears as intelligent, visionary, energetic, and a firm character.
 That he was also a charming and well-spoken man of the world was shown by his great European tour of the 1420s.
 Negatively, he seems to have had a hot temper, a lack of diplomatic sense, and an obstinacy that bordered on mulishness.
-King Eric was described by the future Pope Pius II as having "a beautiful body, reddish yellow hair, a ruddy face, and a long narrow neck … alone, without assistance, and without touching the stirrups, he jumped upon a horse, and all women were drawn to him, especially the Empress, in a feeling of longing for love".
+Erik was described by the future Pope Pius II as having "a beautiful body, reddish yellow hair, a ruddy face, and a long narrow neck … alone, without assistance, and without touching the stirrups, he jumped upon a horse, and all women were drawn to him, especially the Empress, in a feeling of longing for love".

-From 1423 until May 1425, King Eric went on a pilgrimage to Jerusalem.
+From 1423 until May 1425, Erik went on a pilgrimage to Jerusalem.
 After arriving there, he was dubbed Knight of the Holy Sepulchre by the Franciscan Custos of the Holy Land, and subsequently himself dubbed his pilgrim fellows, among them, Ivan Anz Frankopan.
 During his absence, Queen Philippa served as regent of the three kingdoms from Copenhagen.

-Almost the whole of King Eric's sole rule was affected by his long-standing conflict with the Counts of Schauenburg and Holstein.
+Almost the whole of Erik's sole rule was affected by his long-standing conflict with the Counts of Schauenburg and Holstein.
 He tried to regain South Jutland (Schleswig) which Queen Margaret had been winning, but he chose a policy of warfare instead of negotiations.
 The result was a devastating war that not only ended without conquests, but also led to the loss of the South Jutlandic areas that he had already obtained.
 During this war, he showed much energy and steadiness, but also a remarkable lack of adroitness.
-In 1424, a verdict of the Holy Roman Empire by Sigismund, King of Germany, recognising Eric as the legal ruler of South Jutland, was ignored by the Holsteiners.
+In 1424, a verdict of the Holy Roman Empire by Sigismund, King of Germany, recognising Erik as the legal ruler of South Jutland, was ignored by the Holsteiners.
 The long war was a strain on the Danish economy as well as on the unity of the north.